We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Medication price: from $15

 Nurx stocks over 50 different brands of pills, including generic forms.
 These include combination and progestin-only pills.
 It also offers emergency contraception.

 In addition, Nurx sells other types of birth control such as a ring, shots, and a patch.

 Nurx accepts most private health insurance plans, apart from Medicaid and Medicare.
 How much an insured person pays each month will depend on the copayment set by their insurer.

-There is a $15 consultation fee that is generally not eligible for insurance coverage, and uninsured people could pay around $15 per month for their medications.
+Consultation fees start from $15, as the price depends on the health concern that a person may have.
+It is generally not eligible for insurance coverage, and uninsured people could pay around $15 per month for their medications.